 If a United States person is treated as owning (directly, indirectly or constructively) at least 10% of the value or voting power of our ordinary shares (or ADSs), such person may be treated as a "United States shareholder" with respect to each "controlled foreign corporation" in our group (if any).
 Because our group includes one or more US subsidiaries, certain of our non-US subsidiaries could be treated as controlled foreign corporations regardless of whether we are or are not treated as a controlled foreign corporation (although there is currently a pending legislative proposal to limit the application of these rules).
 A United States shareholder of a controlled foreign corporation may be required to annually report and include in its US taxable income its pro rata share of "Subpart F income," "global intangible low-taxed income" and investments in US property by controlled foreign corporations, whether or not we make any distributions.
-An individual that is a United States shareholder with respect to a controlled foreign corporation.
+An individual that is a United States shareholder with respect to a controlled foreign corporation generally would not be allowed certain tax deductions or foreign tax credits that would be allowed to a United States shareholder that is a US corporation.
 A failure to comply with these reporting obligations may subject such holder to significant monetary penalties and may prevent the statute of limitations with respect to such holder's US federal income tax return for the year for which reporting was due from starting.
-We cannot provide any assurances that we will assist investors in determining whether any of our non-US subsidiaries are treated as a controlled foreign corporation or whether such investor is treated as a United States shareholder with respect to any of such controlled foreign corporations or foreign tax credits in the apprication or the use in ordinary penalties and may prevent the statute of limitations with respect to such holder's US federal income tax return for the year for which reporting was due from starting.
-We cannot provide any assurances that we will assist investors in determining whether any of our non-US subsidiaries are treated as a controlled foreign corporation or whether such investor is treat
+We cannot provide any assurances that we will assist investors in determining whether any of our non-US subsidiaries are treated as a controlled foreign corporation or whether such investor is treated as a United States shareholder with respect to any of such controlled foreign corporations.
+A United States investor should consult its own advisors regarding the potential application of these rules to its investment in our ordinary shares (or ADSs).